DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/grouping.md

 ## Grouping UI for an end-user

-Sometimes it's necessary to allow end-users to manage which columns should be used to group by.
-It can be handy for different analysis or data search scenarios.

-To add this functionality, use the `GroupingPanel` and `TableHeaderRow` plugins.
+To enable an end-user to group data by a certain column, use the `GrpoupPanel` and `TableHeaderRow` plugins.

 By default, the `TableHeaderRow` plugin is not configured to allow an end-user to change grouping.
 To enable this feature, set the `groupingEnabled` property to true.

-If you are using the DataGrid's sorting features, you might also need the cability to allow an end-user to change sorting by grouped columns.
-To enable this feature, set the `sortingEnabled` property of the `GroupingPanel` plugin to true.
+You can also enable an end-user to sort data by grouped columns.
+Define the `sortingEnabled` option of the `GroupingPanel` plugin to enable this feature.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/grouping/local-grouping-with-ui)